Dqy719/dqy719/_portfolio/peoplelens-outreach-automation.md

 The selected tier is then injected into the prompt as a hard constraint, with the exact CTA sentence the model must end on.
 The model composes the message but does not get to choose the ask.

-I chose rules over asking the LLM to judge intent, and this was a deliberate decision rather than a shortcut.
+I chose rules over asking the LLM to judge intent.
 The rules are deterministic, auditable, free, and instant.
-When the CEO asked why a particular contact received an aggressive ask, I could point at a line of code.
 An LLM judgment on the same field would have been more flexible and completely opaque, and it would have added a second API call per contact to a system already bound by write latency.

-The tradeoff is real, and I did not solve it.
-The lexicon has no negation scoping, so "not interested" contains the substring "interest" and misroutes to the most aggressive tier, which is the worst possible failure.
-Matching is purely lexical, so any paraphrase outside the list is invisible to it.
-I mitigated this by making human review mandatory before send, which caught misroutes before they reached a prospect, but mitigation is not a fix.
-The right solution is negation handling plus a labeled set of real comment strings to evaluate against, and I did not have enough labeled data inside the internship window to justify building it.

-I am documenting this failure mode rather than hiding it because knowing where a classifier breaks is the difference between a system you can trust and one you merely hope about.

 ## 5. Retrieving Conversation History from HubSpot